How to write an application for admission to a school

 "I am an SHS graduate and need help on how to identify a useful degree programme": Educationist advises

-The application letter for school admission is one of the essential final pieces of data that can influence admission decisions.
-Also, it is the only part of your school application that is entirely within your control.
-Hence, a sample application letter for school admission for a child can go a long way to helping you compose the ideal one.
+The letter is one of the essential final pieces of data that can influence admission decisions.
+It is also the only part of your school application that is entirely within your control.

 Tips on how to write an application for admission to a school